-Historically, oil and gas development in Brazil was not competitive, with a monopoly effectively granted to state controlled Petróleo Brasileiro (Petrobras).
+Historically, oil and gas production in Brazil was not competitive, with a monopoly effectively granted to state controlled Petróleo Brasileiro (Petrobras).

 However, the inflexibility of concessions and the requirement to source support services and materials from Brazil’s limited local supply chain (known as the “local content” rule) continued to stifle pre-salt development.
 Only after the introduction of a new government agency specifically tasked with awarding production sharing agreements in the pre-salt Brazil (Pré-Sal Petróleo SA or PPSA) has competition led to a burgeoning oil and gas sector centered around these large-scale offshore projects.

 In addition to the risks of drilling through layers of salt, ultra-deep water drilling poses many logistical and safety challenges.
 Offshore Brazil oil producers require crews to continuously test blowout preventers and drill wells at a relative snail’s pace compared to onshore drilling.
 And some pre-salt Brazil wells are not as productive as top-performing assets or don’t produce at all (dry holes), adding financial risk.